skynet/monit/README.md

 BOOTSTRAPPING
 =============

-If you build Monit from the git repository, you should to call `./bootstrap` first before continuing with the installation steps below.
+If you build Monit from the git repository you should call `./bootstrap` first, before continuing with the installation steps below.

 INSTALLATION